Gates-Dell Complex

 The Gates-Dell Complex (Bill and Melinda Gates Computer Science Complex and Dell Hall, abbreviated to GDC) is a building that houses the Computer Science department at the University of Texas at Austin.
 It was designed by Pelli Clarke Pelli, and completed in 2013 at a cost of $120 million.
 The building is named after Bill and Melinda Gates, and Susan and Michael Dell, who donated $30 million and $10 million, respectively, to the construction of the building.

 The complex is organized into a north building and a south building, connected by a large glass atrium and a series of bridges.
+It is located at 2317 Speedway, Austin, TX - 78712.

+History

+In 2013, the complex was officially opened during a ribbon-cutting ceremony attended by notable figures including Bill Gates, former CEO of Microsoft, and representatives of the Dell family.
+Gates praised UT for its exceptional computer science program and its efforts to diversify the field by reaching out to Hispanic students and women.
+During his visit, Gates addressed UT computer science students, expressing his admiration for their opportunities in the rapidly evolving field and encouraging them to pursue ambitious goals.